oengusio/oengusio/README.md

 #### Setup

-On PostgreSQL, create a database named `oengus` (artifact from the old app name)
+On PostgreSQL, create a database named `oengus`

 Fill the following fields and add them to your environment variables (can be done locally with your favourite IDE).
 For Discord/Twitch/Twitter, only one of them is required so you can login.
 We recommend using [Discord](https://github.com/SinisterRectus/Discordia/wiki/Setting-up-a-Discord-application) since it's the easiest to setup